cangencgul/leds-with-microcontroller/README.md

 Each time the direction button is pressed, \
 the LED flashing order changes direction from right to left or from left to right.

+In order not to increase the complexity of the screenshot, \
+it is not included in the simulation, but do not forget to connect a series resistor to the LEDs.